-10 Florida Beach Towns for the Perfect Summer Getaway
+The 10 Best Florida Beach Towns for a Summer Getaway

 The Best Beach Towns in Florida for a Summer Getaway